HerRei/mockup/README.md

 Different ghosts use different algorithms to navigate the grid:
 Red (G):Uses A (A-Star).
 It's the most aggressive and takes the shortest path.
 Pink (B): Uses BFS (Breadth-First Search).
 Similar to A but explores differently.
-Orange (C): Uses ACO (Ant Colony Optimization).
-This is experimental; it leaves "pheromones" on paths.
+Orange (C): Uses ACO.
+This is experimental; it leaves pheromones on paths.
 It's a bit chaotic but works.

 # How to Run
 No build step required for the game itself.